The Cotswolds lights up the small screen

 Categories: Media News

-Have you been gripped by the first few episodes of the new series of Poldark?
+Are you a big fan of the BBC series Poldark?
 You may think that the stunning locations are all in Cornwall, however some scenes were shot right here in the Cotswolds.
 Chavenage House near Tetbury is definitely one of the stars of the show, doubling as Trenwith House, family home to the Poldarks.
-Scenes from the current series were also filmed at Berkeley Castle and the recently shown scenes in ‘Bodmin’ were actually filmed at the Royal Agricultural University in Cirencester.
-And the best news is that filming for season 3 has just begun!
+Scenes in season two were also filmed at Berkeley Castle and the scenes in ‘Bodmin’ were actually filmed at the Royal Agricultural University in Cirencester.
+And the best news is that there is going to be a third season!

 Fans of the acclaimed period drama Downton Abbey have been flocking to the Cotswolds where much of the series was filmed.
 The charming Cotswolds village of Bampton was used to film Downton village scenes.
 Stroll around the pretty streets and see the Dog and Duck, Mrs Crawley’s House and St Michael and All Angel’s church.
 Pick up a map showing the locations from Bampton Community Archive (which doubled as the Cottage Hospital) and see a collection of photos and memorabilia.